NTX-XT/s3-storage/DEPLOYMENT.md

 # Deployment Guide

-This guide helps you deploy the Nintex S3 Bucket Storage Azure Functions to Azure.
+This guide helps you deploy the S3 Bucket Storage Azure Functions for Nintex integration to Azure.

 ## Available Endpoints